vPeteWalker/EraWithMSSQL/deploy_mssql_era/deploy_mssql_era.rst

    .. figure:: images/18.png

 #.
-In the **Provision a SQL Server Database** wizard, fill out the following fields to configure the Database Server:
+In the **Provision a SQL Server Database** wizard, fill out the following fields to configure the database Server:

    - **Database Server VM** - Create New Server
    - **Database Server Name** - *UserXX*\ -MSSQL2